 What to Expect at a Hearing Test

 If you have noticed changes to your hearing, it is advised to get a hearing test as soon as possible.
 Aspire Audiology and Hearing offers a comprehensive hearing test that evaluates how well you hear and whether you have significant hearing loss.
-Hearing testing is non-invasive and painless and can help isolate the cause behind your hearing issue.
+Hearing tests are non-invasive and painless and can help isolate the cause behind your hearing issue.

 Wondering what to expect in a hearing test?
 Here’s an outline of what we do during a hearing evaluation.

 The first step of your hearing test is a consultation in which we review your medical history and lifestyle factors that may contribute to a hearing issue.
 We’ll go over your history of medications past and current, as well as ask you about noise exposure risks in your life, such as occupational noise.
 Certain medical conditions such as anemia, diabetes and heart disease can play a role in hearing loss, so we will also review your medical history.